ISS Utilization: PBR (PhotoBioReactor)

-Some background on PBR@LSR
+Background on PBR@LSR

 Astronauts on future long-duration spaceflight missions to the Moon and Mars could rely on microalgae to supply essentials including food, water and oxygen.
 A new investigation aboard the International Space Station tests using the microalgae Chlorella vulgaris as a biological component of a hybrid LSS (Life Support System).
 8)